himanshugarg/himanshugarg/README.md

 When I knew just one language,
-I made only grammar errors.
+I made only syntax errors.

 Now that I know some more,
 I also make punctuation errors 😆